movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

     ======================================== ====================================================

 Note: avoid using SP3 syntax with operands specified as expressions because the trailing '|' may be misinterpreted.
-Such operands should be enclosed into additional parentheses, as shown in examples below.
+Such operands should be enclosed into additional parentheses as shown in examples below.

 Examples: